nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 implementation of the FA2 contract MAY extend the standard set of errors with custom mnemonics for additional constraints.

-When error occurs, any FA2 contract entry point MUST fail with one of the following
-types:

-1. `string` value which represents an error code mnemonic.
-2. a Michelson `pair`, where the first element is a `string` representing error code mnemonic and the second element is a custom error data.

 Standard error mnemonics:

 | Error mnemonic | Description |